7 Common Intimate Wedding Planning Mistakes to Avoid

 - Telling your parents you might not be getting married in a space that they approve of

-- Telling your cousin they’re not invited to the wedding
+- Letting your cousin know that you’re not inviting them to the wedding

 - Telling your best friend they can’t bring their boyfriend as a plus one